2026 Mickey’s Not So Scary Halloween Party Guide

 Ticket holders are admitted to Magic Kingdom as early as 4 pm on the valid date of their ticket–giving you more time to enjoy park favorites before the event begins.
 These date-specific event tickets do not require an additional day theme park ticket or theme park reservation.

-Also during the party, you may have the opportunity to experience some of your favorite attractions, including the newly opened TRON Lightcycle Run.
-Here’s the list of attractions that will be open during the 2023 Mickey’s Not So Scary Halloween Party:
+Also during the party, you may have the opportunity to experience some of your favorite attractions, including the newly opened TRON Lightcycle Run and Tiana’s Bayou Adventure.
+Here’s the list of attractions that are open during Mickey’s Not So Scary Halloween Party:

 Adventureland